-We are pleased to announce the 0.10 release of lettre, an email client for Rust programs. lettre allows sending emails from Rust applications, focusing on ease of use, security by default and modern features (like support for full internationalization).
+We are pleased to announce the release of the (long awaited) 0.10 version of lettre, an email client for the Rust programming language. lettre allows sending emails from Rust applications, focusing on ease of use, secure defaults and modern features (like support for full internationalization).
 It does not aim at implementing email RFCs extensively, but only what is necessary for our needs.

 lettre is now used by many projects, including crates.io itself!

 Since the 0.9 release in March 2019, more than three years ago, a lot of changes have been made.
 Key improvements are:

 New message builder

 The message implementation has been completely replaced.
 The goal was to provide correct encoding and powerful multipart features.